NickBerto84/pokemonsMeetShakespeare/README.md

 # PokemonsMeetShakespeare

-A simple REST API project that can be used to implement REST operation in a Pokemon shakespearean environment.
+A simple REST API project that can be used to implement REST operations (GET,POST,PUT,DELETE) in a Pokemon shakespearean environment.

 An example using `curl`